MicrosoftDocs/visualstudio-docs/docs/test/improve-code-quality.md

 Visual Studio testing tools can help you and your team to develop and sustain high standards of code excellence.

 > [!NOTE]
-> Testing tools are only available in Visual Studio Enterprise edition.
+> Unit testing is availble in all editions of Visual Studio.
+Other testing tools, such as live unit testing, IntelliTest, and Coded UI tests are only available in Visual Studio Enterprise edition.
+For more information about editions see [Compare Visual Studio 2017 IDEs](https://www.visualstudio.com/vs/compare/).

 ## In this section